Yan Gomes Player Props: Cubs vs. Padres

 Yan Gomes At The Plate

-- Gomes has four home runs and a walk while hitting .255.
+- Gomes is hitting .309 with five home runs and a walk.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.